 The Crime Survey for England and Wales (CSEW) is a well-established study and one of the largest social research surveys conducted in England and Wales.
 The survey was first conducted in 1982 and ran at roughly two yearly intervals until 2001, when it became a continuous survey.
 Prior to April 2012 the survey was known as the British Crime Survey and conducted on behalf of the Home Office.
-From April 2012 responsibility for the survey transferred to the Office for National Statistics and became known as the Crime Survey for England and Wales (CSEW).
-Since 2001, TNS BMRB (previously BMRB Social Research) has been the sole contractor for the survey.
+From April 2012 responsibility for the survey transferred to the Office for National Statistics and it became known as the Crime Survey for England and Wales (CSEW).
+Since 2001, Kantar Public (formerly TNS BMRB) has been the sole contractor for the survey.